racodond/sonar-css-plugin/README.md

 * Obsolete pseudo-elements and pseudo-classes should not be used
 * Over-specified selectors should be simplified
 * Properties that do not work with the "display" property should be removed
-* Properties, functions and @-rule keywords should be lower case
 * Property values should be valid
 * Protocol-relative URL should not be used
 * Regular expression like selectors should not be used